Thursday, October 9, 2025

 Soft Molasses Cookies

-With the Autumn, comes all the rich spicy smells and flavours of cinnamon, and nutmeg, and ginger, etc. Well I cant wait that long so I made some quick and easy Molasses Cookies, taken from the American Womans Cookbook, 1942.
+Im really enjoying the cooler Autumn weather.
+With the Autumn, comes all the rich spicy smells and flavours of cinnamon, and nutmeg, and ginger, etc. I made some quick and easy Molasses Cookies, taken from the American Womans Cookbook, 1942.
 They were lovely

 Just a quick comment on the original recipe.
 I chilled the dough in the fridge for a bit longer than ten minutes.
 It was easier to handle.
 And for my oven 15 minutes baking was too long.
 The first tray I baked caught slightly and the cookie was hard.
 So I reduced the time to 10 minutes and they came out perfect.
 I left them to cool on the tray before moving them so they firmed up